 Awards

-Awards will be presented to individuals at the awards ceremony based upon the cumulative judges rankings.
+Awards will be presented to individuals at the awards ceremony at the State FFA Convention based upon the cumulative judges rankings.

-Manuscript judges’ comments and presentation judges’ comment cards will be presented to the participants at that time.
-Awards are sponsored by a cooperating industry sponsor(s) as a special project and/or by the general fund of the National FFA Foundation.
+Awards are sponsored by a cooperating industry sponsor(s) as a special project and/or by the general fund of the Connecticut FFA Foundation or National FFA Foundation.

 References